smarttransit-ai/transit-gym/README.md

 $ python3 driver.py
 ```
 The result will be available in the running directory in `Simulation1\output\` after it completes.<br><br>
-An example output of the Trajectory generated
+An example output of the Trajectory generated<br>
 ![img2](https://github.com/smarttransit-ai/transit-gym/blob/readme_change/resources/traj_sample.png)

 ### Step 5.
 For running Energy estimation